sounisi5011/metalsmith-pug-extra/README.md

 ### `convert(options?)`

-Returns a plugin that converts [Pug] templates to HTML.
+Returns a plugin that converts [Pug] template files to HTML files.
 Except for differences in options, this is equivalent to such as [metalsmith-pug] and [metalsmith-in-place].

 [metalsmith-in-place]: https://github.com/metalsmith/metalsmith-in-place